PRINCIPLED CULTURE

 Dispel competing agendas by agreeing the performance outcomes the culture must deliver.

-Three things that defining a principled culture requires
+Defining a principled culture requires knowing three things

 Trade Me